FelixLabelle/felixlabelle.github.io/_posts/2025-11-10-review_of_theoritical_limit_ir.md

 The theorem is a really good starting point for further work and I think there are a couple directions in which to take it.
 This section is primarily focused on applying theory to real world and understanding the practical implications/ utility of such a theory.
-I still feel like the following experiments don't go far enough, but they are a step in the right direction.

-As a general note I've attempted these experiments, but haven't gotten results that make sense.
+I've attempted these experiments, but haven't gotten results that make sense.
 The top-k accuracy appears fixed for specific datasets.
 For example nfcorpus always gets 5% top-2 accuracy, scifact 90% top-2 accuracy regardless of the number of dimensions or other factors.

-I used WSL with an rtx 4090 and WSL with rtx 3090 (which is supported experimentally), and got similar issues.
+I used WSL with an rtx 4090 and WSL with rtx 3090 (WSL is supported experimentally), and got similar issues.
 I can't tell if the lack of correct results is due to
 1. Hardware/environment configuration
 2. Misuse of the original code (the majority of the code used is copied from the paper)